pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingToReducerProtocols.md

 ```

 A non-`nil` value for `feature` indicates that the feature view is being presented, and when it
 switches to `nil` the view should be dismissed.
+The actual showing and hiding of the view can be
+done using the ``IfLetStore`` SwiftUI view.

 In order to construct a single reducer that can handle the logic for the parent domain as well as
-allow the feature to run its logic on the `feature` state when non-`nil`, we can make use the
+allow the child feature to run its logic on the `feature` state when non-`nil`, we can make use the
 ``AnyReducer/optional(file:fileID:line:)`` and ``AnyReducer/pullback(state:action:environment:)``
 operators: